 Examination results may be appealed on the basis of perceived substantive irregularity or inequity in the examination process or in the delivery of the prescribed curriculum in accordance with criteria approved and ratified by the Academic Council or other Validating Authority.

-A student who wishes to appeal an examination result must do so in writing, on the appropriate form (below) setting out the grounds for the appeal in full to the Registrar .
-Closing date for appeals is Wednesday, 8th February 2017 at 4pm.
-There shall be a fee of €60 for each appeal.
-This fee will be reimbursed should the appeal be upheld.
-Forms and fees will be accepted at the Main Reception Desk.
+A student who wishes to appeal an examination result must do so online setting out the grounds for the appeal in full to the Registrar.
+Closing date for appeals is 4pm on Wed, 21 February 2024.
+There shall be a fee of €60 for an appeal aplication.
+This fee will only be reimbursed should the appeal be upheld.
+Forms can be submitted online.

 Requests received after this deadline will only be considered following the next examination session (i.e. the following Summer or Autumn as appropriate).
 Upon receipt of a written appeal, the Registrar shall refer the matter to the Examinations Appeal Board, and shall inform the relevant Head(s) of Department and School that an appeal has been lodged.

 Pending the outcome of an appeal, students should be advised as follows:

 Candidates should avail themselves of any opportunity to repeat the examination, on the understanding that to repeat an examination would not prejudice their appeal in any way.